ansys/pystk/doc/source/api/ansys/stk/core/stkrfchannelmodeler/StkRfcmTransceiverCollection.rst

 .. py:method:: find_by_identifier(self, identifier: str) -> StkRfcmTransceiver
     :canonical: ansys.stk.core.stkrfcm.StkRfcmTransceiverCollection.find_by_identifier

-    Return the transciever in the collection with the supplied identifier or Null if not found or invalid.
+    Return the transceiver in the collection with the supplied identifier or Null if not found or invalid.

     :Parameters: